BirdboyBolu/server-configs-apache/README.md

 ##### Disabling modules

-For example, the *“Cross-origin web fonts”* snippet is always included in our pre-built `.htaccess` file and enabled.
+For example, the *“Cross-origin web fonts”* snippet is always present in our pre-built `.htaccess` file and enabled.
 If your project does not deal with web fonts, you can `disable` or `omit` this section: